Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Adventures in Wildemount/Tide of Retribution.md

 The intercepting ship, named _Moonbeam_, is a caravel flying the colors of the [[Clovis Concord]], the government of the [[Menagerie Coast]].
 The craft is slightly smaller than _Wavechaser_ and is gaining on her rapidly.

-_Moonbeam_ is on the hunt for [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) and is captained by Lieutenant Commander Voskiir Larth, a princely and flamboyant pale-skinned, male half-elf [bandit captain](https://www.dndbeyond.com/monsters/bandit-captain). _Wavechaser_’s druid crew member Dajarkal, a spy for the [[Clovis Concord]], has reported the ship’s movements by way of her animal messengers, and _Moonbeam_ has been sent to intercept the secret pirate vessel.
+_Moonbeam_ is on the hunt for [Three Earrings](https://www.dndbeyond.com/monsters/three-earrings) and is captained by Lieutenant Commander Voskiir Larth, a princely and flamboyant pale-skinned, male [[Half Elves|half-elf]] [bandit captain](https://www.dndbeyond.com/monsters/bandit-captain). _Wavechaser_’s druid crew member Dajarkal, a spy for the [[Clovis Concord]], has reported the ship’s movements by way of her animal messengers, and _Moonbeam_ has been sent to intercept the secret pirate vessel.

 It takes _Moonbeam_ 10 minutes to intercept _Wavechaser_, giving the characters and the crew time to wake up and don their armor (see “[Getting Into and Out of Armor](https://www.dndbeyond.com/sources/phb/equipment#GettingIntoandOutofArmor "Getting Into and Out of Armor")” in chapter 5 of the __[Player’s Handbook](https://www.dndbeyond.com/sources/phb "Player’s Handbook")__).
 Combat begins when Voskiir and his boarding party of two [thugs](https://www.dndbeyond.com/monsters/thug), two [scouts](https://www.dndbeyond.com/monsters/scout), and four [bandits](https://www.dndbeyond.com/monsters/bandit) swing aboard the vessel.
 He shouts out, “In the name of the laws of the [[Clovis Concord]], surrender your vessel peacefully, or we shall take her!”